define42/ubuntu-resolute-desktop-cloud-image/README.md

 # ubuntu-desktop-cloud-image

-Builds an Ubuntu Noble (24.04) desktop cloud image from the official server cloud image using GitHub Actions.
+Builds an Ubuntu Resolute (26.04) desktop cloud image from the official server cloud image using GitHub Actions.

 ## What it does
-- Downloads `noble-server-cloudimg-amd64.img`
+- Downloads `resolute-server-cloudimg-amd64.img`
 - Expands the disk to 8G
 - Installs desktop and tools (`ubuntu-desktop`, `xrdp`, `vim`, `net-tools`, `nmap`, `snapd`)
 - Installs GRUB and updates the boot config
-- Compresses the result to `noble-desktop-cloudimg-amd64.img`
+- Compresses the result to `resolute-desktop-cloudimg-amd64.img`
 - Tags and publishes a GitHub Release on pushes to `main`

 ## Output
-The workflow publishes a release artifact named `noble-desktop-cloudimg-amd64.img`.
+The workflow publishes a release artifact named `resolute-desktop-cloudimg-amd64.img`.

 ## Compatibility
 The image can be used with QEMU and VirtualBox.